AyushPanday1/Url-shortner/README.md

 It takes the url code and after checking it in cache or mongo db it redirects you to that particular Url.

+### Note :

+I have used redis for caching purpose in this project for making the user interaction more powerful and time efficient.